meghanarisvi-star/Marketing-Projects-Portfolio/Project 1 - Marketing Funnel Analysis/README.md

 - Revenue
 The analyzed campaigns generated approximately $5,288 in simulated revenue.
 ## Recommendations
+- Improve conversion efficiency by optimizing the checkout flow and reducing friction at the final stage of the funnel.
+Additionally, introduce retargeting strategies for users who abandon the cart to recover lost conversions.
 - Increase investment in Instagram campaigns because it delivers the highest visitor volume.
 - Improve checkout flow to reduce purchase abandonment.
 - Continue optimizing the mobile experience due to the high proportion of mobile visitors.